Angela Maria Guidi Cingolani

 Angela Maria Guidi Cingolani (31 October 1896 – 11 August 1991) was an Italian politician.
-She was a member of the Christian Democratic Society and became a minister.
+A member of the Christian Democracy, she was part of the Constituent Assembly of Italy and later became a member of the Chamber of Deputies.

 Life

-Guidi Cingolani was born in Rome in 1896.

-She was a member of the Popular Party and the Young Women of Catholic Action.
+A native of Rome, Guidi Cingolani was a member of the Popular Party and the Young Women of Catholic Action.
+She graduated from the University of Naples "L'Orientale" in Slavic languages and literatures.

-In 1948 following the fall of the Fascists from power, she was elected to the 1948 Italian government with a number of other women.
+In 1948, following the fall of the Fascists from power, she was elected to the Constituent Assembly of Italy with a number of other women.

-Between 1951 and 1953 she was the first Italian woman to be Secretary of State to the Minister of Industry and Commerce.
+Between 1951 and 1953 she was the first Italian woman to be Undersecretary to the Ministry of Industry and Commerce.
+She was later elected mayor of the municipality of Palestrina.

-Guidi Cingolani died in Rome in 1991.